Kora flitted from barbarian to barbarian, giving each one a firm hug. “My brothers! It is good to see you!”

-Krul’Dar was last.
-He stood with his arms by his side, smiling broadly at his king and comrade.
+Krul’Dar grinned broadly at his king and comrade.
 “You have found your purpose, it seems.”

 “I have, old friend.”
 Kora grinned back.
 “But I must still reclaim my old self.”
-She looked pointedly down at her female body.
+She looked down at her female body.
 “As you can see.”
 She looked at Krul’Dar again.
 “Until I have done so, I ask that you call me by my new name: Kora.”

 Wodec stepped forward.
-“We have merely tasted battle; my appetite is not yet whetted.”
-He glanced around in mock irritation at the settled battlefield.
+“We have but tasted combat; my appetite is not yet whetted.”
+He glanced around, irritated, at the settled battlefield.
 “We should have come earlier.”

 Wodec smirked.
-“I was only jesting, my liege.
+“I was only jesting.
 Dissona’s monsters were the least of our concerns.”

-Sleek, state-of-the-art choppers slowed to a hover, leveling their optics-responsive weaponry at the barbarian troop.
-Robo-commandos leapt out with no fast-ropes and clunked down in single-kneed crouches.
-They reached back and unclipped their magnetized rifles from their spinal mounts.
+State-of-the-art choppers slowed to a hover, leveling optics-responsive weaponry at the barbarian troop.
+Robo-commandos leapt from their doors—no fast-ropes—and clunked down in single-kneed crouches.
+As they rose, they reached behind them and unclipped rifles from their spinal mounts.

 Wodec regarded them with narrowed eyes.
-“They are naught but machines, correct?”
+“They are naught but machines, yes?”

-“Police,” Krul’Dar rumbled, fingers tightening around his battle-axe.
+“Police,” Krul’Dar rumbled.
+His fingers tightened around his axe.
 “The term ‘Peacekeeper’ lands fairer on my ears.”

-Wodec turned his head slightly to the side so he could address the troop, while still keeping his gaze on the robots.
+Wodec turned his head slightly to the side so he could address the troop from over his shoulder.
 “Show these machines no mercy; they are born from this world’s equivalent of a sullied asshole!
 Spare the humans, for they are misguided puppets!”

 The mage was answered by a unified roar: “AYE!”

-Kora glanced at him.
-“Have you brought me a mount?”
+Kora asked, “Have you brought me a mount?”